Steven L. Small: Honors

 In 2014, he was an invited presenter for the Presidential Commission for the Study of Bioethical Issues.
 In 2018, he received the Society for the Neurobiology of Language's first Distinguished Career Award during the 10th annual meeting.

 In 2009, along with Pascale Tremblay (Associate Professor of Rehabilitation, Université Laval), he organized the first international meeting on the Neurobiology of Language.
 The success of the conference led to continuing the conference on an annual basis and the founding of the Society for the Neurobiology of Language as a 501(c)(3) nonprofit charitable corporation in the State of Illinois.

 Small was Editor in Chief of the international scholarly journal Brain and Language from 2005 to 2019.
-In 2019, he launched with nd co-editor in chief Kate Watkins (Professor of Cognitive Neuroscience, University of Oxford) the journal, Neurobiology of Language (MIT Press), sponsored by the Society for the Neurobiology of Language.
+In 2019, he launched with co-editor in chief Kate Watkins (Professor of Cognitive Neuroscience, University of Oxford) the journal, Neurobiology of Language (MIT Press), sponsored by the MIT Press and the Society for the Neurobiology of Language.

-He is a fellow of the American Academy of Neurology and the American Neurological Association, and one of the founders of the Society for Neurobiology of Language.
+He is a fellow of the American Academy of Neurology, the American Neurological Association, the American Association for the Advancement of Science, and a founder of the Society for Neurobiology of Language.